-Name Launch 2807 Hull Number 2807 Description Hydrographic Survey Launch 2807 is a 28 foot aluminum launch vessel of the NOAA Ship Fairweather, S-220.
+Name Launch 2807

+Hull Number 2807

+Description Hydrographic Survey Launch 2807 is a 28 foot aluminum launch vessel of the NOAA Ship Fairweather, S-220.
 Fairweather is a scientific research vessel owned and operated by the U.S. Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).

 Utilization Hydrographic Survey Launch for NOAA Ship Fairweather

-LOA 8.64 meters 8.64 meters
+LOA 8.64 meters

 Dimensions Beam 3.48 meters

 Max Draft 1.12 meters

-Date 2010-01-26

-Performed By National Geodetic Survey, Geodetic Services Division.

-Most Recent Full Static Survey Discussion In January of 2010 a full static survey was performed by NGS/ GSV.
+Date 2010-01-26 Most Recent Full Static Survey Performed By National Geodetic Survey, Geodetic Services Division.
+Discussion In January of 2010 a full static survey was performed by NGS/ GSV.
 The primary purpose of the survey was to precisely determine the spatial relationship between various hydrographic surveying sensors, launch bench marks and the components of a POS MV navigation system aboard the NOAA survey vessel 2807.
 Most Recent Partial Static Survey Partial static survey was not performed.
 Most Recent Full Offset Verification Full offset verification was not performed.

-Date 2015-01-20

-Method Used Total Station

-Most Recent Partial Offset Verification Discussion During the 2015 Fairweather dry- dock period, four of her launches were removed from the water and placed on stilts at the NOAA facility at Sand Point.
-As part of the 2015 HSRR, the offsets of Fairweather's four hydro survey launches were surveyed to verify the 2010 full survey results are still valid.
-This verification survey was necessary due to significant work on the boats over the winter.
-The survey was conducted with the launches out of the water on blocks using a Sokkia NET05 total station, Tesla data collector, and prism for each shot.
-The average difference between the results from this survey and the full survey conducted in 2010 are within acceptable tolerances to maintain confidence the 2010 full survey results.
-See below for results: 2807: 0.0038 meters
+Date 2016-04-04 Method Used Direct measurement.
+Most Recent Partial Offset Verification Discussion As part of the 2016 HSRR, the offsets of Fairweather's four survey launches were surveyed to verify the 2010 full survey results are still valid.
+The average difference between the results from this survey and the full survey conducted in 2010 are within acceptable tolerances to maintain confidence in the 2010 full survey results.
+The values for the different measurements are listed in the respective offset verification spreadsheets included in this report.

-Date 2014-03-12 Method Used Direct measurement from benchmarks.
+Date 2016-03-18 Method Used Direct measurement from benchmarks.
 Most Recent Static Draft Determination Discussion The static draft (Waterline Height in the HVF) for launch 2807 was calculated based on steel tape and plumb bob measurements of the distance from benchmarks on the port and starboard quarter of the vessel to the waterline.
 Measurements were conducted during March of 2015 in Lake Washington, Seattle, WA.
 The values and calculations for static draft of the various launches are listed in the respective Waterline Measurement spreadsheets included in this report.
+M (D) Date 2016-04-08 Most Recent Dynamic Draft Determination Method Used Ellipsoidally Referenced Dynamic Draft Measurement Discussion See section C.2.2.2